mhykol2k/advanced-databases-group/README.md

 ?>
 ```

 This section details how we connect the PHP frontend to the mySQL database.
+IF this project was to be deployed online (spoke about briefly in project demo) you would need to configure these variables to match the deployed solutions.
+- $servername - being the ip address of the deployed database
+- $username - being the username of the user account needed online
+- $password - password to the user account
+- $dbname - the database schema name

 <!-- back to top -->
 <p align="right">(<a href="#top">back to top</a>)</p>

+#### PHP DB Form Insert

 ```php
 // Insert PHP code to handle db insertion